- Naomi Stephens

 Creating a Sustainable Toy Box

-In the world of permaculture, sustainability is key.
+In the world of permaculture, sustainability is critical.
 And this extends to every aspect of our lives, including the toys we bring into our homes.

-By choosing toys that are made from natural, renewable materials, and avoiding those that are made from harmful plastics or toxins, we can ensure that our children's playtime not only sparks creativity and joy but also contributes to the health and well-being of the world around us.
-So let's take a look at toys that can fill your sustainable toy box
+By choosing toys made from natural, renewable materials and avoiding those made from harmful plastics or toxins, we can ensure that our children's playtime not only sparks creativity and joy but also contributes to the health and well-being of the world.
+So, let's look at toys that can fill your sustainable toy box.

 1. Building with Cardboard boxes

 Have you ever wished you could do something like this when you were younger?
-I recently discovered an incredible toy that's basically a safe tool set for kids to build anything out of cardboard.
+I recently discovered an incredible toy that's a safe tool for kids to build anything out of cardboard.

-You can usually get large boxes from shops or grocery stores if you ask nicely, and those instantly become a valuable resource for your cardboard creations.
+If you ask nicely, you can usually get large boxes from shops or grocery stores, and those instantly become a valuable resource for your cardboard creations.

 Check out Makedo's construction upcycled toolkit to see what I mean!
 It's super fun and engaging.
-Give it a go!
+Please give it a go!

 2. Wooden toys and blocks

-Wooden blocks are a classic and timeless toy that can be used in infinite creative ways.
+Wooden blocks are a classic and timeless toy that can be used creatively.
 Not only do wooden blocks provide hours of entertainment, but they’re also made from renewable materials, making them a sustainable option.

 3. Eco-Friendly Art Supplies